From routine care to responsive care: What your patients’ mouths are trying to tell you

 • Shifting from routine to responsive care—adapting techniques, timing, and education—elevates outcomes and patient experience.

-I get a massage every month … hello, dental hygiene.
+I get a massage every month—hello, dental hygiene.

 Then the spa hired another therapist.

 The difference was how they used the information in front of them.
+One followed a routine, the other approached my care with curiosity and adjusted.
+I couldn’t help but draw a parallel to dental hygiene...

-The comfort—and limitation—of a system
+The comfort—and limitation—of a routine

+In dental hygiene, we rely on systems.
 Mine is simple: I start in the upper right and end in the lower left.
 It keeps me organized, efficient, and ensures I don’t miss anything.
 And like many clinicians, if I’m interrupted mid-appointment, I can lose my place instantly.

 Listening beyond what the patient says

-Patients give us valuable information:
+Patients tell us valuable information:

 These are not just findings—they are communication.